CarlosLaraFP/Snake-Game/README.md

 ## New Features Added to the Game

-* Writing highest score to local file and always displaying it on screen by reading from this file.
+* Writing highest score to local file and always displaying it on a new game (done).
 * Random spawning of double points and special boosts (such as arc projectiles).
 * Snake can fire a magic projectile from a distance to capture a point by pressing the space bar (which earns more points and removes length).
 * Snake can capture short-lived items to reduce its length.